The Box (2009 film): Release

+Home media

 It was released on DVD, Blu-ray and digital download in the U.S. on February 23, 2010.

 Reception

 Review aggregator Rotten Tomatoes reports that 42% of 153 critics have given the film a positive review, and the average rating is 5.2/10.
 The site's consensus is that "Imaginative but often preposterous, The Box features some thrills but largely feels too piecemeal."
 Metacritic, which assigns a rating out of 100 to reviews from film critics, has a score of 47 based on 24 reviews.
 Audiences polled by CinemaScore on opening day gave the film an F, for which CinemaScore President Ed Mintz blamed the film's ending and was quoted as saying "People really thought this was a stinker."
-As of April 2020, it is one of only 22 films to receive such a rating.

 Betsy Sharkey of the Los Angeles Times gave the film 1 out of 5 stars, describing it as "painfully sluggish new sci-fi morality play".
 Sharkey stated Kelly usually had "the touch when it comes to the subversive", and praised the film's staging and lighting, but wrote that the presentation was "all for naught, because the narrative is so fractured and foolish."
-Writing for Rolling Stone, Peter Travers praisied Kelly's ideas but criticized the film's exposition and pacing, stating that "Instead of sweeping you along, The Box just sits there like something unclaimed at lost and found.
+Writing for Rolling Stone, Peter Travers praised Kelly's ideas but criticized the film's exposition and pacing, stating that "Instead of sweeping you along, The Box just sits there like something unclaimed at lost and found.
 Damaged goods."

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and wrote: "This movie kept me involved and intrigued, and for that I'm grateful."
 Jordan Mintzer of Variety wrote: "Kelly's trademark mix of sci-fi, surrealism and suburbia occasionally entertains."
 Keith Uhlich of Time Out New York named The Box the ninth-best film of 2009, calling it "a defiantly personal project that solidifies writer-director Richard Kelly's talent, even as it surely pushes him further toward the filmmaking fringe."

-Awards
+Awards and nominations

 The film was nominated at the 8th Visual Effects Society Awards in the category of Outstanding Supporting Visual Effects in a Feature Motion Picture but lost to Sherlock Holmes.